muratk3n/thirdwave/en/README.md

 ---

-There are 17 new covid cases in South OZ and the PM is having a press conference about it
+There are a handful of new covid cases in South OZ and the PM is having a press conference about it

 ---